garaxer/micro-psych/readme.md

 Project initialised using the module federation npx creation tool

+Start each react project seperately with npm start, The nest server can be started using `npm run start:dev`

 npx create-mf-app
 > called 'micro-site' this will be the host on 8080.